loafey/master-thesis/Thesis/Last_todo.md

     calculus.
 We now explain how general Lithium expressions can be transformed into a sublanguage which can then be mapped to assembly."
 19. 4.1 Transformations
+  20. *UNCHANGED: Because it is only a sublanguage now this should be fine.
+Technically yes, you could remove ¬, but if you want to write normal higher-order programs it's nice for ergonomy* -
-  20. "Because the type ¬𝐴 is transformed ... the type checker should allow □ ∼ 𝐴 where ¬𝐴 is expected": I don't see why this is the case.
+      "Because the type ¬𝐴 is transformed ... the type checker should allow □ ∼ 𝐴 where ¬𝐴 is expected": I don't see why this is the case.
 You should be able to think about the language before and after translation as two slightly different sublanguages, which may require different typing